 What is the most common excuse for not doing something?
 Right, it’s a lack of time.
 All people complain about being unable to accomplish everything, yet some people accomplish way more than others.
 And it’s not only because of talents, connections or money they have.
 Very often what makes the difference is how they manage their time.

 There are many time management techniques and systems (GTD being my favorite), but in this post I’d like to focus on one technique that many people underestimate.
-Yes, it’s not an easy one, it requires commitment and discipline, but the result is well worth it.
+Yes, it’s not an easy one, it requires commitment and discipline (remember, a habit takes about 3 weeks to form), but the result is well worth it.
 I’m talking about waking up early.

 Don’t get me wrong, we aren’t talking here about waking up at 4 a.m.
 But just one additional hour in the morning can make a huge difference in your life.
 Putting aside a whole big topic on how to do it, let’s see what you are missing and what you could add to your life if you acquire this habit.